 - a.
-All employees covered by this MOU shall be eligible for overtime pay at one and one-half (11⁄2) times their regular rate of pay, as defined by the FLSA, for all actual work performed in excess of the employees' scheduled hours in their declared work period.
-Ocean Lifeguard Specialist personnel shall continue to receive overtime pay for working hours in excess of forty (40) hours per work week. - b.
+All employees covered by this MOU shall be eligible for overtime pay at one and one-half (1 1⁄2) times their regular rate of pay, as defined by the FLSA, for all actual work performed in excess of the employees' scheduled hours in their declared work period. - b.
 Regular rate of pay is defined as the employee's base hourly rate of pay plus their eligible special pays.